Health Care Reform and You

 We hope you will use this website as a resource to help guide you through the changes that are coming under health care reform.

 The stated purpose of health care reform is to provide access to quality health insurance for all Americans.
 The new law requires that individuals, with exceptions, obtain health coverage or face a possible penalty.
 The law will shift billions in taxpayer dollars to assist those who cannot afford coverage.

 If you are currently uninsured, now is the time to get health coverage for you and your family.
-The open enrollment period ends March 31, 2014.
-Under the new law, you are required to sign up or you will have to wait until the next open enrollment period in 2015.
+The open enrollment period ends February 15, 2015.

 Additional facts about the new law:

 - Insurance companies cannot deny coverage to those with pre-existing conditions (example: cancer, diabetes, etc.)

 - New requirement for insurance companies to justify significant rate increases

 - It is now illegal for health insurance companies to cancel your health insurance just because you get sick

 - Allows parents to keep their dependents on their health insurance until age 26